melxx001/melxx001.github.io/_drafts/universal-react-redux-typescript.md

 Upon saving, you should automatically see the updated text `UPDATED!!
 This page uses TypeScript and React!` on the browser.
 You can make more modification to test it more.

-You can view a close example of this [here](https://github.com/melxx001/redux-starter/tree/2-webpack-dev-server){:target="_blank"}.
+You can view a similar example of this [here](https://github.com/melxx001/redux-starter/tree/2-webpack-dev-server){:target="_blank"}.
 {: .padding-top}

 {: .padding-bottom}

 ## 3. Adding Testing and Coverage

 I have been recently obsessed with testing and 100% coverage.

-I use TDD to minimize bugs.
-It's a process to learn but you'll be glad you did it and the quality of your work will increase.
+I use TDD to minimize bugs and it enables me to write better quality code.
+It's a process to learn and slower in the beginning but you'll be glad you did it.
 {: .padding-top}

 ### Testing